arshsinghphd/TeamActivities/Module04/README.md

 ## Abstraction

-The following walk workshop focused on how we think about problems.
+The following team activity focused on how we think about problems.
 When looking at functions, you tend to ask yourself:
 1. How can I make this one task
 2. How can I make this generalized